lewisconnett/fpl_assistant/README.md

 - ⚖️ **Compare Players** – Compare stats and form between two players.
 - 👑 **Squad Captain Optimiser** – Get the best captain choice for your team for the upcoming gameweek.
 - 🔄 **Refresh Data** – Fetch the latest FPL data from the official API.
+- 🌐 Future Plans – Planning to expand FPL Assistant into a Flask API and web application.

 ---